logo

 Advantages to Using sqlReports

 • Popularity - the customization has been available since 2009 and used by hundreds of users.
-The large user base makes it easy to get help and there's a good chance someone may already have a report you need, or provide you with the SQL necessary to create a report.
+The large user base makes it easy to get help and there's a good chance someone may already have a report you need or can provide you with the SQL necessary to create a report.

 Frequently Asked Questions